 We are a non-denominational church focused on the Great Commission in unity with our fellow brother and sisters in Christ.
 We have a wide range of people come with various denominational backgrounds.
 We find unity under our mission statement, statement of faith, and Apostle’s Creed.

 - Our 8, 9:45, & 11:30AM services have a contemporary style of worship.

 - The messages preached at LifePoint are practical for life in today’s world and will motivate you to serve Jesus Christ with your whole heart.

 - We serve communion every week to those who follow Christ.

 - We collect offering at each service.
 If you are a visitor, please don’t feel an obligation to participate.

-- We offer snacks and coffee at no cost in our Life Cafe between Sunday services.
+- We offer coffee at no cost in our Life Cafe between Sunday services.

 - KidzLife Jr, Your young children, ages 6 weeks-kindergarten will be taught Bible-Based lessons.

 - KidzLife, your 1st-6th Grader will be taught the fundamentals of faith in Jesus.